woheller69/gptAssist/README.md

 This app is licensed under the GPLv3.

 The app uses:
+- Code from gptAssist (https://github.com/woheller69/gptAssist) which is licensed under the GPLv3
 - Parts from GMaps WV (https://gitlab.com/divested-mobile/maps) which is licensed under the GPLv3

 ## Contributing